Detroit/Hamtramck Assembly: General Motors (1981–present)

-GM's Detroit-Hamtramck plant was opened in February 1985.
+The plans went forward and GM's Detroit-Hamtramck plant was opened in February 1985.
 Cadillac K-body production was consolidated there in the 1990s.
 The Detroit-Hamtramck Assembly later received the contract for the production of Chevrolet Volt, which uses the Delta II/Voltec body.
 On April 21, 2010, GM announced it would invest $121 million into the Detroit/Hamtramck factory to ensure GM could keep up with the demand for the next generation Chevrolet Malibu.
 In May 2011, GM announced it would invest $69 million in the plant for the Chevrolet Impala.
 In 2013, production of the Cadillac ELR (a Cadillac equivalent of the Chevrolet Volt) began, followed two years later by production of the Cadillac CT6 and then the third-generation Buick LaCrosse.

-In December 2016, GM announced the elimination of the second shift and 1,300 jobs at the plant in March 2017; less than twelve months after the second shift was added.
-In October 2017, GM announced to scale back production at the plant as falling sales and excess inventory of sedans made there, resulting in about 200 job lost.
-On November 26, 2018, GM announced that the plant would be "unallocated" in 2019.
-The plant has an annual production capacity of 230,000 units.
-Utilization rate in 2018 was 28 percent.
+In December 2016, GM announced they would soon eliminate the second shift and 1,300 jobs at the plant, less than twelve months after the second shift was added.
+Then in October 2017, GM indicated there would be an additional reduction in production at the plant, citing falling sales and excess inventory of sedans (which were made there), resulting in about 200 additional jobs lost.
+In 2018 the utilization rate at the plant was only 28 percent of the 230,000 unit production capability.
+Subsequently, on November 26, 2018, GM announced that the plant would be "unallocated" in 2019.

 In February, 2019, General Motors (GM) announced that production of the Chevrolet Impala and Cadillac CT6 would continue at Detroit/Hamtramck Assembly until early 2020.
-With the discontinuation of the CT6 and Impala, the factory is currently in the process of retooling to build electric vehicles, starting with the GMC Hummer EV.
+Coincident with the discontinuation of the CT6 and Impala in 2020, the factory began a retooling to build electric vehicles, starting with the GMC Hummer EV.

-The first GMC Hummer EV Pickup rolled off the assembly line at Factory Zero on December 17, 2021.
+The first GMC Hummer EV Pickup rolled off the assembly line at the rebranded Factory Zero on December 17, 2021.